SethBRichards/FRC-Code-Repository/README.md

-# MASTER LOCATED ON TOSHIBA
+# MASTER LOCATED ON TOSHIBA Laptop

 do not overwrite master w/o perm.

-please.
-don't.

-i mean it.